byu-is-566/is-566-09-dbt-1-instructions/README.md

 ### 4.2 - Add `ecom` Staging Tables

-These last three staging models will be similar to those in the adventure_db, except with a few additional considerations.
+These last three staging models will be similar to those in the adventure_db, with a few additional considerations.
 We'll look at them from easiest to most difficult:

 #### `stg_ecom__purchase_orders`